Dref360/dref360.github.io/advisor.md

 **Enjoy the services of a renowned AI Expert by hiring me as your advisor!**

+>  "Fred accelerated our time to initial product by at least half a year."
+> -- <cite>Anwar, CTO of Glowstick</cite>

 With five years of proven success in the B2B sector, I specialize in transforming abstract AI concepts into tangible, value-driven solutions for both you and your clients.

 I'm a very pragmatic person and I favor the best methods for your use cases according to your needs.